Example Mapping: Making Stories Concrete

 Priya: “And there’s no public holiday that week.”

-Context: delivery day is Thursday, minimum lead time is 3 days.
+Context: delivery day is Thursday, minimum lead time is 3 days, no public holiday this week.
 Sarah subscribes Monday 30 March. → First delivery Thursday 2 April.

 Priya starts rewriting some of the earlier cards without being asked.
 This is Priya at her best – she sees structure where others see conversation, and she can’t leave a sloppy card on the table.
 The payment one becomes: Context: Sarah has selected a small box ($25/week).
 She enters an expired Visa. → No subscription created, asked to retry.
 Box choice is preserved.

 Not every example needs three paragraphs of context.
-Some are obvious.
-But the discipline of asking “what’s the context?” catches the assumptions that aren’t obvious – and those are the ones that become bugs.
+But the discipline of asking “what’s the context?” catches the assumptions that aren’t obvious – and those are the ones that cause problems in production.

 “What about Wednesday?”
 Tom asks.
-“If someone subscribes at 11pm on Wednesday, do they make the cutoff?”
+“If someone subscribes at 11pm on Wednesday, do they make the cutoff?
+And whose 11pm – ours or the customer’s?”

-Maya hesitates.
+Maya hesitates on the cutoff.
 “I think so… but the farms need to have confirmed supply by then.”
-She looks uncertain.
+The timezone question she can answer: “We’re Perth only.
+Everything is AWST.”

-“Don’t worry about it,” he says.
 “Red cards are good.
-They’re things we’ve caught before they became bugs.
-We’ll come back to them.”
+They’re unknowns we’ve caught before they became expensive surprises.”

 Questions and assumptions